algorithmiaio/dev-center/_pages/model-deployment/caffe.md

 This guide is designed as an introduction to hosting a Caffe model and publishing an algorithm even if you’ve never used Algorithmia before.

-**Currently we support Caffe, with Caffe2 support coming soon.
-When you create an algorithm be sure to create it as a Python2 GPU-enabled algorithm, but if you don't need GPU's simply add `caffe.set_mode_cpu()` to your algorithm as shown below in the code example.**

 ## Table of Contents
 * [Prerequisites](#prerequisites)
   * [Save your Pre-Trained Model](#save-your-pre-trained-model)